 A construction-mitigation plan is a document that outlines the steps a crew will take to ensure that a construction site does not have significant impacts on surrounding properties.

 According to Root, the stop-work order was issued to 562 Main St., next to the walkway between Main Street and Swede Alley where a sculpture of a bear on a bench sits, based on the look of the site.
-He said the crew was supposed to put interpretive signs and historic photos on the construction fence to make it look more attractive.

 At 632 Main St., Root said, the project is at a standstill.
 He said the building is dangerous, and bricks or rocks could fall from the top of the building.
 Root said a covered walkway was to be installed, but it never was.
 He said City Hall could step in through an abatement process to make the site safe.
 If that occurs, officials would have covered walkways built on the Main Street and Heber Avenue sides of the building.